 27. Donate your old magazines to the children and let them cut them up to make a collage.
 Hours of cutting and pasting fun to be had.
 Take the craft up a notch by turning newspapers into pom poms: we like this tutorial by Apartment Therapy.

-28. Forget heading to the parlour for pedicure with your kids, and turn the kids into mini-manicurists!
+28. Forget heading to the parlour for a pedicure with your kids, and turn the kids into mini-manicurists!
 Hours of fun right there painting toes and fingers.

 29. Invite your children’s besties around for a play date: kids won’t let a bit of bad weather stop them from creating havoc with their mates in tow.